 As a result of the changes to New York sexual abuse laws, thousands of survivors have filed lawsuits against their abusers and institutions.
 Holding these abusers and institutions accountable for the harm they enabled is a crucial feature of New York childhood sexual abuse laws and can help childhood sexual abuse survivors heal.

 How a Childhood Sexual Abuse Lawyer Can Help

 When someone has been harmed by sexual abuse, their psychological injuries can be severe and long-lasting.
 Holding an abuser accountable can be essential to moving forward and healing.
 If you have suffered childhood sexual abuse and are considering filing a claim against your abuser, you want to work with an experienced childhood sexual abuse lawyer who cares.
 At Bonina & Bonina, P.C., our team of childhood sexual abuse lawyers are here to help guide you through the legal process with compassion.

 Contact an Experienced Sexual Abuse Lawyer for Help

 If you have been the victim of sexual abuse and have waited to come forward, it is important that you consult with an experienced and trusted attorney as soon as possible.
 At Bonina & Bonina, P.C., we have over 50 years of experience helping injured New Yorkers and want to help you.
 We are compassionate sexual abuse lawyers with the experience necessary to help survivors pursue justice.

-If you are a survivor of childhood sexual abuse, you should consult with the experienced and compassionate attorneys at Bonina & Bonina, P.C.
-Contact us online or call us at 1-888-MedLaw1 and we will evaluate your case for free.
+Contact us online or call us at 1-888-MEDLAW1 to schedule your free consultation—se habla español.If you are a survivor of childhood sexual abuse, you should consult with an experienced and compassionate sexual abuse lawyer.
+Contact us online or call us at 1-888-MedLaw1 today to schedule a free consultation